 As USA Today reported, in 1942, during World War II, the U.S. military was in need of a durable adhesive tape that could maintain its bond under harsh field conditions.
 The military asked Johnson & Johnson Co. to develop the idea and initially called it duck tape for its waterproof nature.

 Civilians began to utilize the product heavily during the postwar housing boom, when it was used to seal central air and heating systems.
 Duck tape was used in ductwork so much that it was renamed to duct tape and recolored to match the silver metallic color of HVAC systems.

 During the height of COVID-19, we saw examples of corporate agility as car manufacturers began building ventilators and sporting good manufacturers started sewing masks for the healthcare industry.
 We will continue to see this nimbleness moving forward as companies’ technologies, originally scoped for one industry, find their way into processes supporting Industrial IoT – a term designating the efforts that bring together machines, cloud computing, analytics, and people to improve performance and productivity.

 Aurora Labs’ Self-Healing Software, currently being leveraged by automotive manufacturers, is a solution that is also bringing value to Industrial IoT companies.
 Aurora Labs uses artificial intelligence and machine learning to enable these companies to become proactive about the quality, safety and security of their connected devices and systems.

 The crossover from automotive to Industrial IoT is a natural extension of Aurora Labs’ Self-Healing Software in support of various scenarios.
-In manufacturing alone, having the visibility into line-of-code behavior to predict and fix errors in security, plumbing, lighting and production line systems will prevent downtime, which costs firms at least $100,000 an hour according to a 2019 survey by ITIC.
+In manufacturing alone, having the visibility into line-of-code behaviour to predict and fix errors in security, plumbing, lighting and production line systems will prevent downtime, which costs firms at least $100,000 an hour, according to a 2019 survey by ITIC.